-- The PCGs were adopted by the International Assocation of Movers (IAM) in June 2018 and by the Latin American and Caribbean International Movers Association (LACMA) in November 2019.
+- The PCGs were adopted by the International Assocation of Movers (IAM) in June 2018, by the Latin American and Caribbean International Movers Association (LACMA) in November 2019 and by the Pan-American International Movers Association (PAIMA) in October 2020.
 As such, the PCGs are increasingly being adopted as a norm for best practices throughout the international moving and relocation industry.

 Do note that not all companies displaying the PCGs logo are FIDI Affiliates or FAIM certified.
 The use of the logo ONLY indicates that they declare their commitment to the PCGs.

 1. Pre-Move Survey

 The standard requirements in a pre-move survey, outlining the movers' expectations in terms of:

 - Response to a request for a pre-move visit,